thedev132/hcb/dev-docs/research/coolify/docker-swarm.md

 I gave up on this since Coolify has many bugs.
-Docker swarm on Coolify is not Production ready...
+Docker swarm on Coolify is not production ready...
 See `production.md` instead.

-# Coolify /w Docker Swarm
+# Coolify w/ Docker Swarm

 Hetzner running Coolify